 Decorating Advice for Smaller Spaces

 When it comes to paring down your collection of decor, Zumberger advised to keep it simple with some of the following tips:

 - Keep just one wreath for your front door or porch, and update it seasonally.

 - Switch out small items to make an impact each season.

-- Choose smaller items - like a tabletop Christmas tree instead of a 15-foot one.
+- Choose smaller pieces - like a tabletop Christmas tree instead of a 15-foot one.

 “When you’re downsizing, that lifestyle changes,” Zumberger said - so you may no longer want or need to go all-out on decor for each holiday.
 And if you have less storage space, her tips will help you make the most of what you keep.

 Zumberger had a few final words of advice for anyone about to begin the downsizing process: “Stay positive - that’s really key.
 Be positive about the next move and really embrace it.
 It can be fun,” she said.

 More Help With Downsizing Your Home

 Downsizing can be a challenging process, but there are plenty of ways you can simplify it.
 One way is by reading our guide to downsizing your home without losing peace of mind.